Skip to main content

 1. What Is Considered Normal Wear and Tear in Virginia?

-In Virginia, “normal wear and tear” is defined as normal deterioration that occurs as a result of normal use of the property.
+In Virginia, “normal wear and tear” is defined as normal deterioration that occurs as a result of normal use of the rental property.

 Examples include faded paint and flooring, gently worn carpets, and loose door handles.